rociomexiadiaz/Cancer-Simulator/README.md

 In all other cases, the cell state does not change

 ## Running the code
 This code should be run from the terminal or command prompt.
 From terminal, move to current working directory where the script.py and cellsim.py are located.
-Then run script.py.
+Then run script.py, in this code you can edit the size of the tissue and the percentage of alive cells at time zero.